Chicken Katsu Roll

 Chicken Katsu 13

-1. This roll is made as a half-futomaki, but with the rice on the outside instead of inside.
-To do this, apply the rice to the rough side of the nori – leaving approximately 1 in (2.5 cm) of the nori exposed on the top.
+This roll is made as a half-futomaki, but with the rice on the outside instead of inside.
+To do this, apply the cooled sushi rice to the rough side of the nori sheet on a bamboo mat – leaving approximately 1 in (2.5 cm) of the nori exposed on the top.

 Chicken Katsu 14

-2. Flip the nori mat over, making sure that the exposed side of the nori is facing you, and place some lettuce and chicken katsu towards the center.
-Try to make the ingredients as consistent as possible.
+Flip the nori sheet and bamboo mat over, making sure that the exposed side of the nori is facing you, and place some lettuce and chicken katsu towards the center.
+Try to make the amount of ingredients as consistent as possible.

 Chicken Katsu 15